How to Apply: Adult Neurology Residency

 The neurology match uses the National Residency Matching Program (NRMP).

-The UT Southwestern adult neurology residency program has eight positions available each year for a categorical 4-year neurology program (which includes a PGY-1 year in Internal Medicine at UT Southwestern Medical Center).
+The UT Southwestern Adult Neurology Residency Program has nine positions available each year for a categorical 4-year neurology program (which includes a PGY-1 year in Internal Medicine at UT Southwestern Medical Center).
 Categorical applicants do not need to apply separately to the UT Southwestern preliminary/internal medicine program.

 Please make sure the following information is included with your ERAS application:

-- A letter from the Dean of your medical school.
+- MSPE or Dean's letter from your medical school

-- USMLE or COMLEX transcripts for oth parts I and II
+- USMLE or COMLEX transcripts for parts I and II

 - ECFMG certificate (applies to International Medical Graduates only)